-- i. more than 25% of shares or capital or profits of the juridical person, where the juridical person is a company; - ii. more than 15% of the capital or profits of the juridical person, where the juridical person is a partnership; or - iii. more than 15% of the property or capital or profits of the juridical person, where the juridical person is an unincorporated association or body of individuals. - bb) In cases where there exists doubt under clause (aa) above as to whether the person with the controlling ownership interest is the beneficial owner or where no natural person exerts control through ownership interests, the identity of the natural person exercising control over the juridical person through other means.
-Explanation: Control through other means can be exercised through voting rights, agreement, arrangements or in any other manner. - cc) Where no natural person is identified under clauses (aa) or (bb) above, the identity of the relevant natural person who holds the position of senior managing official. - ii.
-For Client which is a trust: Where the client is a trust, CAPSTOCKS shall identify the beneficial owners of the Client and take reasonable measures to verify the identity of such persons, through the identity of the settler of the trust, the trustee, the protector, the beneficiaries with 15% or more interest in the trust and any other natural person exercising ultimate effective control over the trust through a chain of control or ownership. - iii.
-Exemption in case of listed companies: Where the client or the owner of the controlling interest is a company listed on a stock exchange, or is a majority owned subsidiary of such a company, it is not necessary to identify and verify the identity of any shareholder or beneficial owner of such companies. - iv.
-Applicability for foreign investors: Intermediaries dealing with foreign investors' may be guided by the clarifications issued vide SEBI circulars CIR/MIRSD/11/2012dated September 5, 2012 and CIR/ MIRSD/ 07/ 2013dated September 12, 2013, for the purpose of identification of beneficial ownership of the client.
+- i. more than 25% of shares or capital or profits of the juridical person, where the juridical person is a company; - ii. more than 15% of the capital or profits of the juridical person, where the juridical person is a partnership; or - iii. more than 15% of the property or capital or profits of the juridical person, where the juridical person is an unincorporated association or body of individuals. - bb) In cases where there exists doubt under clause(a) above as to whether the person with the controlling ownership interest is the beneficial owner or where non atural person exerts control through ownership interests, the identity of the natural person exercising control over the juridical person through other means.
+Explanation: Control through other means can be exercised through voting rights, agreement, arrangements or in any other manner. - cc) Where no natural person is identified under clauses (a) or (b) above, the identity of the relevant natural person who holds the position of senior managing official. - b.
+For Client which is a trust: Where the client is a trust, CAPSTOCKS shall identify the beneficial owners of the Client and take reasonable measures to verify the identity of such persons, through the identity of the settler of the trust, the trustee, the protector, the beneficiaries with 15% or more interest in the trust and any other natural person exercising ultimate effective control over the trust through a chain of control ownership. - c.
+Exemption in case of Listed companies: Where the Client or the owner of the controlling interest is a company listed on a stock exchange, or is a majority owned subsidiary of such a company, it is not necessary to identify and verify the identity of any share holder or beneficial owner of such companies. - d.
+Applicability for Foreign Investors: Intermediaries dealing with foreign investors' may be guided by the clarifications issued vide SEBI Master Circular SEBI/HO/AFD2/CIR/P/2022/175 dated December 19,2022 and amendments thereto, if any, for the purpose of identification of beneficial ownership of the client. - e.
+The Stock Exchanges and Depositories shall monitor the compliance of the aforementioned provision on identification of beneficial ownership through half yearly internal audits.
+In case of mutual funds, compliance of the same shall be monitored by the Boards of the Asset Management Companies and the Trustees and in case of other registered intermediaries, by their Board of Directors iv.
+Verify the identity of the beneficial owner of the client and/or the person on whose behalf a transaction is being conducted, corroborating the information provided in relation to (c).

-- d) Verify the identity of the beneficial owner of the client and/or the person on whose behalf a transaction is being conducted, corroborating the information provided in relation to (c). - e) Understand the ownership and control structure of the Client. - f) Conduct ongoing due diligence and scrutiny, i.e. Perform ongoing scrutiny of the transactions and account throughout the course of the business relationship to ensure that the transactions being conducted are consistent with the CAPSTOCKS's knowledge of the Client, its business and risk profile, taking into account, where necessary, the Client's source of funds; and - g) Registered intermediaries shall periodically update all documents, data or information of all clients and beneficial owners collected under the CDD process.
+v.
+Understand the ownership and control structure of the Client.

+vi.
+Conduction going due diligence and scrutiny, i.e. Perform on going scrutiny of the transactions and account throughout the course of the business relationship to ensure that the transactions being conducted are consistent with the CAPSTOCKS's knowledge of the Client, its business and risk profile, taking into account, where necessary, the Client's source of funds; and vii.Registered intermediaries shall review the due diligence measures including verifying again the identity of the client and obtaining information on the purpose and intended nature of the business relationship, as the case may be, when there are suspicions of money laundering or financing of the activities relating to terrorism or where there are doubts about the adequacy or veracity of previously obtained client identification data;

+viii.
+Registered intermediaries shall periodically update all documents, data or information of all clients and beneficial owners collected under the CDD process.